mattermost/docs/source/archive/sso-ldap.md

      - Go to **System Console > Authentication > AD/LDAP** and fill in AD/LDAP settings based on the [configuration settings documentation](https://docs.mattermost.com/configure/configuration-settings.html#ad-ldap).

 3. **Confirm that AD/LDAP sign-on is enabled.**
-     - After AD/LDAP has been enabled, confirm that users can log in using AD/LDAP credentials.
+     - After AD/LDAP has been enabled, confirm that users can sign in using AD/LDAP credentials.

 4. **Switch your System Admin account from email to AD/LDAP authentication.**
-     - Navigate to **Account Settings > Security > Sign-in Method > Switch to AD/LDAP** and log in with your AD/LDAP credentials to complete the switch.
+     - Navigate to **Account Settings > Security > Sign-in Method > Switch to AD/LDAP** and sign in with your AD/LDAP credentials to complete the switch.

 5. **(Optional) Restrict authentication to AD/LDAP.**
      - Go to **System Console > Authentication > Email** and set **Enable sign-in with email** to **false** and **Enable sign-in with username** to **false**.
      - Then choose **Save** to save the changes.
-This should leave Active Directory/LDAP as the only log in option.
+This should leave Active Directory/LDAP as the only sign in option.

 6. **(Optional) If you configured `First Name Attribute` and `Last Name Attribute` in the System Console.**
      - Navigate to **System Console > Site Configuration > Users and Teams** and set **Teammate Name Display** to **Show first and last name**.
 This is recommended for a better user experience.